 And what would a festival be without dancing?
 Beginning in 1986 the excitement among our dancers was contagious.
 They practiced for many hours in order to perform during the festival.
 Dancers ranging in age from six years old to those over 30 performed an array of Greek folk dances with such pride.
 In the early years, the dances performed were primarily from mainland Greece.
 Over the years, the dances expanded to all regions of Greece, the Greek isles and Cyprus.
 Modern Greek dances were also introduced in later years, typically referred to as “taverna” dances.
 The elaborate costumes expanded over the years as well.
 Presently, our dance costumes represent five different regions.
 Yearly our dancers fill their parents’ hearts with pride and their eyes with tears.

 It has always been important that our festival not only showcases our culinary specialties but also our Greek cultural and historical roots.
 Thus, in addition to food and dance, we encourage people to visit our Exhibit room depicting Greek lifestyle, crafts, art replicas, and religious artifacts, or take a tour of our Byzantine Greek Orthodox church.
 Visitors will marvel at the iconography and the interior architecture of our church.
 Alternately attendees can take part in our Greek Wine Tasting sessions, led by local sommeliers.
 Or, if you’re with kids in tow – families are encouraged visit our Kids Olympics area – fun for the whole family!

-Almost three decades later, the Greek Summer Festival is proudly spearheaded by the kids who danced their first kalamatiano in 1986.
+More than three decades later, the Greek Summer Festival is proudly spearheaded by the kids who danced their first kalamatiano in 1986.
 We have proudly accepted the responsibilities of maintaining the spirit of the festival and the importance of our Greek heritage.